 How to Decorate in the Art Deco Style

 If you want to incorporate some elements of Art Deco design into your home, you're in luck.
-It's very easy to add one or two pieces or to decorate a whole home in the distinctive style.
+It's very easy to add one or two pieces or to decorate a whole home in this distinctive style.
 Here are some guidelines to help you through the process.

 - Colors in Art Deco are striking and bold with a lot of contrasts.
 Bright and deep yellows, reds, greens, blues, and pinks mix well with silver, black, and chrome.